Rheology of mobile sediment beds in laminar shear flow: effects of creep and polydispersity: Simulation description

 Since the goal of the present study is to investigate the rheological behavior of sediment beds in the framework of the $\mu(J)$-rheology, we have to obtain the values for $p_p$, $\mu=\tau/p_p$, and $J=\eta_f \dot{\gamma}/p_p$.
 These quantities can be determined from vertical profiles of $\dot{\gamma}$ and $\phi$ \citep{houssais2016,vowinckel2020}.
 From the numerical simulations, we obtain high fidelity data of individual particle positions and velocities, as well as flow velocities as a function of time and space.
 To process the data for robust rheological interpretations, we apply spatial and temporal averaging.

 As a first step, we perform spatial averaging and analyze it over time to determine the initialization period needed to obtain a statistically stationary state.
-To this end, we subdivide the domain into binned averaging volumes of size $V_0=L_x \times L_y \times \Delta x$, stacked vertically upon each other.
+This measure ensures that transient effects such as the dilation of the granular packing under shear and the initial sorting of the polydisperse grains are excluded from the statistical analysis (cf. Appendix \ref{sec:app1}).
+We subdivide the domain into binned averaging volumes of size $V_0=L_x \times L_y \times \Delta x$, stacked vertically upon each other.
 In order to obtain the vertical particle volume fraction profile at a specific time $t$, we make use of the particle diameter and its center coordinates.
 The horizontal planes between the stacked $V_0$ slice each sphere into several sphere segments, whose volume $V_s$ can be determined analytically.
 We then add up all the volumes of the sphere segments within a $V_0$ and divide this accumulated particle volume $\sum V_s$ by the total averaging volume $|V_0|$ to obtain the particle volume fraction $\phi(z,t)$, where $z$ the discrete vertical center coordinate of the respective $V_0$.
 As a next step, we apply a central moving average of width $10\Delta x$, which corresponds to half of the mean particle diameter.
 This measure is needed to even out the layering at the sub-particle scale that introduces fluctuations within horizontally averaged profiles \citep{vowinckel2020}.

 From these vertical profiles and with linear interpolation, we can evaluate the bed height $h_b(t)$ given as the vertical position, for which $\phi(h_b,t) = 0.1$ ~\citep{kidanemariam2014}.
 Note that other authors have used different threshold values for this definition~\citep{houssais2016,biegert2017}, but due to the sharp gradient of the profile at the interface region, the actual value to determine $h_b$ does not have an impact on our analysis of rheological quantities.
 The temporal evolution of the bed height due to the movement of the top particle layer is illustrated in figure~\ref{fig:bed_quantities_over_time}.
 It can be seen that when increasing the polydispersity of the bed, fluctuations in $h_b$ become larger and also, on average, the bed expands more.